Practice Essentials

 Acoustic tumors, like other space-occupying lesions, produce symptoms by any of four recognizable mechanisms: (1) compression or distortion of the spinal fluid spaces, (2) displacement of the brain stem, (3) compression of vessels producing ischemia or infarction, or (4) compression and/or attenuation of nerves.

-Because the cerebellopontine angle is relatively empty, tumors can continue to grow until they reach 3-4 cm in size before they contact important structures.
+Because the cerebellopontine angle is relatively empty, tumors can continue to grow, reaching 2 cm before they contact important structures such as other cranial nerves or the brain stem.
 Growth is often sufficiently slow that the facial nerve can accommodate to the stretching imposed by tumor growth without clinically apparent deterioration of function.
 Tumors that arise within the internal auditory canal may produce early symptoms in the form of hearing loss or vestibular disturbance by compressing the cochlear nerve, vestibular nerve, or labyrinthine artery against the bony walls of the internal auditory canal.

-As the tumor approaches 2 cm in diameter, it begins to compress the lateral surface of the brain stem.
-Further growth can occur only by compressing or displacing the brain stem toward the contralateral side.
-Tumors greater than 4 cm often extend sufficiently far anteriorly to compress the trigeminal nerve and produce facial hypesthesia.
-As the tumor continues to grow beyond 4 cm, progressive effacement of the cerebral aqueduct and fourth ventricle occurs with eventual development of hydrocephalus.
+As the tumor grows beyond 2 cm, it can begin to compress the lateral surface of the brain stem.
+Further growth can occur by compressing or displacing the brain stem, which can result in hydrocephalus by compression of the fourth venticle.
+The growing tumor can also extend sufficiently far anteriorly to compress the trigeminal nerve and produce facial hypoesthesia.

 Indications

-Treatment depends on multiple factors including the age and medical status of the patient, tumor size and location, hearing status, and patient preference.
-In older patients with small tumors, careful observation may be elected consisting of serial MRIs.
+Treatment depends on multiple factors, including the age and medical status of the patient, tumor size and location, hearing status, and patient preference.
+In older patients with small tumors, careful observation consisting of serial MRI scans may be selected.
 In older patients with a growing tumor, radiosurgery may be an appropriate option.
-Young patients, large tumors (greater than 2.5 to 3 cm) and patients with small tumors and intact hearing may choose surgery.
+Young patients, patients with large tumors (greater than 2.5-3 cm), and patients with small tumors and serviceable hearing may choose surgery.
 See Surgical therapy.

 Relevant Anatomy